Index of Multiple Deprivation (IMD)

 |Number of People||186,300*||164,000||+22,334|

 The IMD measures relative levels of deprivation in 32,844 small areas or neighbourhoods, called Lower-layer Super Output Areas (LSOAs) in England.
 Leeds has 482 LSOAs.
-Since the 1970s DCLG and its predecessors have calculated local measures of deprivation in England.
+See Index of Multiple Deprivation – how it works for more information, including details about the data used.

-The 2015 indices are based on broadly the same methodology as the 2010 Indices.
-Although it is not possible to use the IMD to measure changes in the level of deprivation in places over time, it is possible to explore changes in relative deprivation, or changes in the pattern of deprivation, between this and previous updates of the IMD.
+The 2019 indices are based on the same methodology as the 2015 indices.
+Although it is not possible to use the IMD to measure real changes in the level of deprivation in places over time, it is possible to explore changes in relative deprivation, or changes in the pattern of deprivation, between this and previous updates of the IMD.

 It should also be noted that the IMD is an overall measure of conditions in every neighbourhood in England.
-It is important to note that these statistics are a measure of relative deprivation, not affluence, and to recognise that not every person in a highly deprived area will themselves be deprived.
-Likewise, there will be some deprived people living in the least deprived areas.
+It is important to note that these statistics are a measure of relative deprivation, not affluence, and to recognise that not every person in a highly deprived area will themselves be experiencing deprivation.
+Likewise, there will be some people experiencing deprivation living in the least deprived areas.

 Analysis of the 10% Most Deprived LSOAs shows that Leeds has:

 - 114 neighbourhoods (LSOAs) in the most deprived 10% nationally.